Page - Getting to Myoko Red Warehouse, Akakura Onsen

 Have mobile wifi and want to get directions via Google Maps?
 Use this link.

-Check the 2015/16 Myoko-Kogen Station to Akakura Onsen bus timetable here.
-We will update the 2016/17 schedule when it is available around November 2016.
+Check an old Myoko-Kogen Station to Akakura Onsen bus timetable here.
+We will update the 2017/18 schedule when it is available around November 2017.

 Myoko-Kogen Station: Taxi Instructions

 If you are catching a taxi and the driver doesn’t understand the name/address tell them “Akakura Onsen, Shokudo Shibata, hidari – hantai Hoteru Takeda” (Turn left at Shibata restaurant in Akakura Onsen – it’s opposite Hotel Takeda).
-You must tell them our name in Japanese (International Roji Aka No Kura)
+It’s best if you tell them our name in Japanese (International Rodji Aka No Kura)

 Method Two: Getting to Akakura via direct bus from Narita